 Making sourdough bread at home;

-- Feed your predough and keep it alive for months or even years.
+- Feed a sourdough mother or predough and keep it alive for months or even years.

 - Start a new predough whenever you want.